Llamaware/LlamaToolkit/README.md

 Arguments:

-`inputDirectory`: Specify the input directory or file.
+`inputFileOrDir`: Specify the input directory or file.
 If directory, it will traverse all folders in the directory recursively.

-`outputDirectory`: Specify the output directory.
+`outputDir`: Specify the output directory.

 You must pass both arguments at once.
 Both relative and absolute paths are supported.